miLibris/flask-rest-jsonapi/docs/data_layer.rst

 ResourceDetail
 ~~~~~~~~~~~~~~

-Instance attributs:
+Instance attributes:

     - collection (str): the mongodb collection name
     - mongo: the mongodb connector
     - model (type): the type of the document
-    - id_field (str): the model identifier attribut name
+    - id_field (str): the model identifier attribute name
-    - url_param_name (str): the name of the url param in route to retrieve value from
+    - url_param_name (str): the name of the URL param in the route to retrieve value from

 Example: